-(Hebrews 5:4) And no one takes this honor for himself, but only when called by God, just as Aaron was.
+(Hebrews 5:4) And one does not presume to take this honor, but takes it only when called by God, just as Aaron was.

 No one can say of themselves, "I am going to be a priest or high priest," and then take that office without being called by God to take that office.
 King Saul stepped out of God's will and Samuel's favor when he offered sacrifices that he was not called by God to offer even though he was a king over all Israel.
 He suffered God's just judgment for his disobedience.
 Aaron, the brother of Moses, was called by God to be a high priest; therefore, Moses anointed him as a high priest according to the command of God.
 In times of spiritual decline, some high priests were too often appointed by political authorities or for political reasons instead of being called by God.